Have you ever heard of the Koufonisia islands in Greece?

 Iraklia is mostly preferred by younger ages and has a virgin natural landscape of glimmering sandy beaches.

-Walking around Iraklia island will lead you to charming bays, wondrous caves and sandy beaches.
+Walking around Iraklia island will lead you to charming bays, wondrous caves, and sandy beaches.
 One thing is for sure.
-They will leave you in awe with their natural beauty!
+They will leave you in awe of their natural beauty!

 Wondering what the best beaches of Iraklia are?

 Livadi beach and Agios Georgios beach are ideal for swimming and relaxing.
 This is because other beaches are difficult to reach.
 Also, do not miss the amazing view from the sharp cliffs of Mericha, as well as the sunken WW2 plane at the bottom of Alimia.